geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 callout's text.
 Roles are just like directives, except they are _inline_ with other Markdown text.

+Let's jump right into a quick example of how this functionality works.

 #### Example `{glossary}` directive and `{term}` role